jkobb510/Congress-Chatbot/README.md

 ## Convert your PDF files to embeddings

 **This repo can load multiple PDF files**

+Used https://github.com/ucl98/gpt4_langchain_pdf-detailed-walktrough/blob/main/README.md as a reference

+Create a folder called `docs` in the root of the project.
+This is where you will add your PDF files.

 1. Inside `docs` folder, add your pdf files or folders that contain pdf files.